jhonatasrm/print-preview/README.md

 * Windows shortcut keys: Ctrl + Shift + U
 * Linux shortcut keys: Ctrl + Shift + U

+##Features
+* Click on the button in toolbar to print preview
+* Use shortcuts to open the print preview
+* Enable or disable the context menu to print preview

 ## Requirements
 * Firefox 58.0 or later

 ## Version
-* Currently in the version 1.0
+* Currently in the version 1.1

 ## How Contribute
 Have a suggestion, doubt or encountered an error?
 Please open a new [issue](https://github.com/jhonatasrm/print-preview/issues).